mattschlosser/php-totp/README.md

 ```php
 $user->notify(UrlGenerator::from("MyWebApp")->for($user->username)->urlFor(new Totp(decrypt($user->totpSecret)));
 ```

+Again, the `Totp` object is a temporary and goes out of scope immediately after it is used, so its secret is safely scrubbed.

 By default, the UrlGenerator will insert as much information into the generated URL as is necessary to represent your TOTP setup.
 So if you are using the SHA512 hash algorithm, the generated URL will contain the `algorithm` URL parameter